Cagbalete Island, Mauban, Quezon Province, the Philippines

 At mid-afternoon, the tide had receded enough to expose a tiny patch of sand off-shore.
 Around it we were all wading in ankle- and knee-deep water.
 The sandbar released our inner Rebel Heart by rolling on the sand, hamming it up on video, and striking poses at a lone mangrove tree valiantly standing in the open sea.
 Or that was just me.
 A bottleneck of tourists queued by the photogenic tree to get their ‘Gram game on.

 All that ritualistic sun-worshiping merited a cold and sweet treat of halo-halo and pan de coco.
 A snack bar on bamboo stilts staked right at the sandbar served this purpose.
 Who knew?
-The lady manning the store in the sea – oh yeah she served.
+The lady manning the store in the sea, oh yeah, she served.
+A tad commercialized for what was supposed to be a communion with nature, but it contributed to the local economy.
+At least it wasn’t a Starbucks.

 At the end of the day, it dawned on us that Cagbalete had no electricity but solely powered by diesel generators that stretched nighttime even longer.
 How ironic that the lights of a power plant were within sight from the island with no electrical power.